Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 migrated variables show up already attached to the same host, service, command, user and notification templates that used the original field.

+> If a property created by a migration is later renamed or removed,
+> values that were already migrated under it are not automatically
+> relinked to the change.
+Treat a freshly migrated property's key name
+> and lifetime with a bit of extra care until this is automated.

 Configuration Baskets
 ---------------------